The Bayesian Approach To Inverse Problems: Introduction

 \end{lemma}

 We will be interested in the inverse problem of finding $\kappa$ from $y$ where

 Here $l_j\in V^*$ is a continuous linear functional on $V$ and $\eta_j$ is a noise.

-Notice that the unknown, $\kappa\in L^\infty(D)$, is a function (infinite dimensional) whereas the data from which we wish to determine $\kappa$ is finite dimensional: $y\in\mathbb{R}^J$.
-The problem is severely under-determined, illustrating point $2.$ from the previous subsection.
-It is natural to treat such problems in the Bayesian framework, using prior modeling to fill-in missing information.
-We will take the unknown function to be $u$ where either $u=\kappa$ or $u=\log \kappa.$ In either case, we will define $G_j(u)=l_j(p)$ and then \eqref{16} may be written as
+Notice that the unknown, $\kappa\in X$, is a function (infinite dimensional) whereas the data from which we wish to determine $\kappa$ is finite dimensional: $y\in\R^J$.
+The problem is severely under-determined, illustrating point $2$. from subsection \ref{ssec:1.1}.
+One way to treat such problems is by adopting the Bayesian framework, using \as{prior} modelling to fill-in missing information.
+We will take the unknown function to be $u$ where either $u=\kappa$ or $u=\log \kappa$.
+In either case, we will define $G_j(u)=l_j(p)$ and, noting that $p$ is then a nonlinear function of $u$, \eqref{16} may be written as

-where $y,\eta \in \bbR^J$ and $G: X' \subseteq X \to \bbR^J.$ The set $X'$ is introduced because $G$ may not be defined on the whole of $X$.
+where $y,\eta \in \R^J$ and $G: X^{+} \subseteq X \to \R^J$.
+The set $X^{+}$ is introduced because $G$ may not be defined on the whole of $X$.
 In particular, the positivity constraint \eqref{14} is only satisfied on